Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 4. Consolidate your debt with a personal loan

-Compared to a balance transfer credit card, a personal loan provides a longer loan term solution.
-When considering a personal loan, make sure you factor in related costs, such as application or establishment fees or monthly or yearly fees.
+Compared to a balance transfer credit card, a personal loan also provides a longer loan term solution.
+When considering a loan, make sure you factor in related costs, such as application or establishment fees and monthly or yearly fees.
 Also, beware of further spending on your credit card once you reduce your balance to zero with a personal loan.

-While it may sound drastic, refinancing your home loan can offer several perks; it usually gives you access to a lower interest rate when you take on a new lender’s deal, and you might find a package with fewer fees and more features too.
-Carefully weigh up the pros and cons of this option because you’re moving your credit card debt onto your home loan, which means stretching the debt over more years albeit at a lower interest rate.
+While it may sound drastic, refinancing your mortgage can offer several perks.
+It usually gives you access to a lower interest rate when you take on a new lender’s deal, and you might find a package with fewer fees and more features too.
+Carefully weigh up the pros and cons of refinancing your mortgage before you move your credit card debt onto it, as it means stretching the debt over more years, albeit at a lower interest rate.

 By having a chat with your bank, you may be able to negotiate a more comfortable payment plan amicably.
 You could receive approval for an interest reduction or a short payment hiatus, which could help give you an edge on your repayments.

-However, if you’re seriously struggling to make repayments, you may wish to consider a Debt Agreement or Personal Insolvency Agreement, which lets you negotiate a lower repayment amount and new terms with your creditors.
+However, if you’re seriously struggling to make repayments, you may wish to consider a Summary Instalment Order (SIO) or Debt Agreement, which lets you negotiate a lower repayment amount and new terms with your creditors.
 Please note, these are acts of bankruptcy that also have repercussions on your credit file.

 7. Look into financial counselling

 Before pressing the big red button, you might like to call for help.
 Financial counselling does not have to be expensive, and you can even receive free help for managing your debts.
 Obtaining professional financial and legal advice for your situation can sometimes be the first step toward debt freedom.
-Financial counselling will provide personalised advice on how to consolidate your debt, manage creditors and protect your credit rating.
+Financial counselling provides personalised advice on consolidating your debt, managing creditors and protecting your credit rating.

 How to avoid credit card debt

 - 0% purchase credit card.
-Get a credit card that offers 0% interest on purchases, which allows you to make purchases and repay them without accruing any additional interest, but usually only lasts for a promotional period of up to 6 to 12 months, so be aware of the revert rate that applies after that time.
+Get a credit card that offers 0% interest on purchases.
+This allows you to make purchases and repay them without accruing any additional interest, but usually only lasts for a promotional period of up to 6 to 12 months.
+So you need to be aware of the revert rate that applies after that time.